[caption id="attachment_8308" align="alignright" width="315"]

 Between 2008 and 2011, an estimated 500,000 to 750,000 new jobs were created because of the robotics industry.
 This growth is attributed to the increased level of productivity in manufacturing companies.
 While the robotic solution has previously displaced a number of workers, the increased efficiency also led to increased productivity.
 Historically, this improved output has led to lower prices and a greater demand for products with more circulation.
 Entirely new market segments have resulted as more people work together to deliver products to consumers.

 As these automated systems continue to provide value in the manufacturing industry, the demand for more, newer, and better systems continues to rise.
 This, in turn, increases the demand for qualified people in the robotics industry.
-At the same time, these manufacturing companies require people to manage, maintain, and program the new material handling robots, conveyor systems, as well as other automated solutions.
+At the same time, these manufacturing companies require people to manage, maintain, and program the new material handling robots

 By some estimates, the robotics industry on its own generates around 170,000 jobs worldwide.
 The operators and technicians who use and deploy these robots account for tens of thousands more, and those figures don’t include jobs that are indirectly created due to increased productivity.